Arctic Youth Ambassadors Program

 Follow their lives and stories here and across social media by tracking #ThisArcticLife #USArcticYouth

-The Arctic Youth Ambassadors program was established by the U.S. Fish and Wildlife Service and U.S. Department of State in partnership with nonprofit partner Alaska Geographic.
+The Arctic Youth Ambassadors program was originally established by the U.S. Fish and Wildlife Service and U.S. Department of State in partnership with nonprofit partner Alaska Geographic.
 This page is hosted by Alaska Geographic.

 In the News